 Americans are feeling better about their finances this month than one year ago when their confidence hit an all-time low, according to the COUNTRY Financial Security Index®.
 The Index inched up 0.8 points to 65.9 in August after slipping 1.1 points in June.
 This comes exactly one year after the Index reached its lowest reading ever at 62.4.
 This uptick in confidence also marks the first August increase since 2008 and the highest August Index reading since that year.

-Republicans have edged ahead of Democrats on the Generic Congressional Ballot for the week ending May 19.
+Republicans still hold a five-point lead over Democrats on the Generic Congressional Ballot for the week ending December 8.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from May 13-19, 2013.
-The margin of sampling error for the survey is +/- 2 percentage point with a 95% level of confidence.
+The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from December 2-8, 2013.
+The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 In the final full month of his Presidency, just 13% of American adults said they Strongly Approved of the way that George W. Bush performed his job as president.
 Forty-three percent (43%) Strongly Disapproved.